doodledaron/admin-panel-vue/README.md

 ### Authentication
 - Simple token authentication are used for login/signup.
 No additional authentication features such as reset password, rememeber user, etc.

+> [!TIP]
+> If theres problem signing up user, can temporarily use
+> username: cars, password: carstesting